Medical News and Research: Health and Disability Information Document List

 Media Statement From Amedisys on IOM Report on the Future of Nursing.

-Healthcare professionals are still not receiving the appropriate training and support they need to help people who self-harm.
+Healthcare professionals are still not receiving the appropriate training and support they need to help people who self-harm and this can result in negative attitudes and inadequate levels of care.

 A study confirmed a rise in medical errors during the month of July when new residents fresh out of medical school report to their teaching hospitals.